holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/10_human_with_ai/lesson_plan.md

 ### Homework

 - Problem 0 - 4 of `Python List Wheaties`
-- Create two different threads in Claude (tutor and cheater) and use both to solve tonight's homework
+- Create three different threads in Claude (tutor, cheater, and adversary) and use all three to solve tonight's homework
+    - Tutor: helps you learn without giving answers
+    - Cheater: just gives you the answer
+    - Adversary: argues against your approach, finds weaknesses, refuses to agree
-    - Send me a printout of both
+    - Send me a printout of all three
+    - Which role produced the best learning?
+Which was most uncomfortable?